Freelancing software that helps you get paid faster.

 Here is a checklist of the features and pricing for both platforms, which will give you a quick overview of what you can get done with each of them.

-While both solutions are focused on booking coordination, contract signing, invoicing and online payments, 17hats clearly boasts more features.
+While both HoneyBook and 17hats are focused on booking coordination, contract signing, invoicing and online payments, 17hats clearly boasts more features.
 The additional ones that it has (and HoneyBook doesn’t) are targeted at lead generation and client relations, as well as at time management.

 You can explore the advantages and disadvantages of the two platforms in the sections that follow.